ShakerCode/web-tutorial/jitsi-README.md

 # Jitsi-Meet-Torture

-This is a loadtesting setup that uses [Selenium](https://www.selenium.dev/documentation/en/) to check the performance of the conferences by automatically adding/removing fake users to conferences.
+This is a loadtesting setup that uses [Selenium](https://www.selenium.dev/documentation/en/) to check the performance of conferences by automatically adding/removing fake users to conferences.
 The setup is done on **Google Chrome**.

 **Note:** This part of the README assumes that you have a working Jitsi instance or cluster setup as outline in previous sections.